 The Mayor’s Neighbourhood Refresh programme will be rolled out across the borough over the next three years.

-Beginning with the Weavers area of Bethnal Green, neighbourhoods are invited to suggest what should be done to make communities look more attractive.
+Neighbourhoods are invited to suggest what should be done to make communities look more attractive.

 Improvements could include more trees and green spaces, installation of cycle parking, better lighting, street art, pleasant resting areas and safety and traffic calming measures.